 Skip advert

 Advertisement - Article continues below

 The team behind Encor are seasoned industry professionals.
 Partly owned by Skyships Automotive, William Ives leads the technical side of the project with his company’s experience of developing electronic solutions in the world of aviation and automotive.
-Daniel Durrant is Head of Design and a former Lead Design at Lotus responsible for Emira.
-Simon Lane possesses an enviable black book of customers who seek out cars such as the S1, given his time at Aston Martin saw him responsible for the British firms Q division and special projects, before moving to Lotus to oversee similar areas for the Evija hypercar.
+Daniel Durrant is Head of Design and former Lead Design at Lotus responsible for Emira.
+Simon Lane possesses an enviable black book of customers who seek out cars such as the S1, given his time at Aston Martin saw him responsible for the British firms Q division and special projects, before moving to Lotus to oversee similar areas for the Evija hypercar, interest in Encor's first project is already strong with deposits in the bank.
+Although these aren't required to fund the car's development, with finances secured to compelte the 50 car run.

-All three have a clear vision for Encor and an understanding of the high-end vehicle market, that today is stepping off the new super and hypercar treadmill and looking for something more bespoke, special and unique.
-The Encor S1 offers all three of these but with a sizable side portion of nostalgia, too.
-For the 50 who will take delivery of an S1 over the next two years they will be driving a very special car created by a team who have poured their passion into a project that, on first exposure, appears to have left no detail untouched.
+All three have a clear vision for Encor and an understanding of the high-end vehicle market, that today's high-end car buyers are stepping off the new super and hypercar treadmill and looking for something more bespoke, special and unique the timing feels very right; and the Encor S1 is very bespoke, special and unique.
+For the 50 who will take delivery of an S1 over the next two years they will be driving a very special car created by a team who have poured their passion and vast experience into a project that, on first exposure, appears to have left no detail untouched.

+Skip advert